 Contextual Safeguarding is an approach to understanding, and responding to, children's experiences of significant harm beyond their families.
 It recognises that the different relationships that children form in their neighbourhoods, schools and online can feature violence and abuse.
+These could include sexual exploitation, criminal exploitation and serious youth violence.
 Parents and carers may have little influence over these contexts, and children's experiences of extra-familial abuse can undermine parent/carer-children relationships.

-- 21.1 At we recognise that pupils may encounter safeguarding issues that happen in the wider community and we will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil. - 21.2 All staff, and especially the DSLs, will consider the context of incidents that occur outside of school to establish if environmental factors may be putting the pupil's welfare and safety at risk.

-- 21.3 Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare. - 21.4 In such cases the individual needs and vulnerabilities of each child will be considered.
+- 21.1 At Castlefield School we recognise that pupils may encounter safeguarding issues that happen in the wider community and we will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil. - 21.2 All staff, and especially the DSLs, will consider the context of incidents that occur outside of school to establish if environmental factors may be putting the pupil's welfare and safety at risk. - 21.3 Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare. - 21.4 In such cases the individual needs and vulnerabilities of each child will be considered.